Firmsconsulting

 6 – There are no other available sources for the market projection numbers.

-Given the above, I propose I will contact the client at 5pm to ask for a 48 hours extension.
+Given the above, I propose I will contact the client by 5pm to ask for a 48 hours extension.
 I will state the problem and request the extension only when Reuters can guarantee the new delivery time.

 Best Regards,